2pinetwork/contracts/README.md

 - contracts/ControllerCurveStrat is the curve strategy to work with Archimedes controller
 - contracts/PiVault is the vault to stake 2Pi tokens
 - contracts/FeeManager is in charge of receive the performance fee and "buyback" 2Pi tokens and deposit in the PiVault (and send a part to the treasury)
-- contracts/MintAndSend is in charge to mint and deposit in the PiVault the vested tokens for investors and founders (and send the stk2Pi tokens to the wallets).
-And to mint and transfer to treasury tokens to be used in advisors/logistic/etc.
+- contracts/Distributor is a "timelock" in charge to deposit in the PiVault the vested tokens for investors and founders (and send the stk2Pi tokens to the wallets).
+And to transfer to treasury tokens to be used in advisors/logistic/etc.
 - test/*-test.js all tests for contracts